How to Prevent Water in Your Basement ?

 As the Barrie Home Inspector I have many years of experience in many areas concerning residential homes.
 If you have a question about your home or how to solve a problem in your home, JUST CALL ME 705-795-8255

-As long as I am not in the middle of an inspection I would enjoy answering your Questions about YOUR HOMES or PROPERTY.
+As long as I am not in the middle of an inspection I would enjoy answering your Questions about YOUR HOME or PROPERTY.

 Years ago I used to work in a building full of Tradesmen.
-Their knowledge and willingness to share enabled me to learn to learn so many things that I am more than happy to pass on any information to anyone needing that knowledge.
+Their knowledge and experience coupled with their willingness to share enabled me to learn so many things that I am more than happy to pass on any information to anyone also needing that information.